 For most trips, no. With data, you have WhatsApp, maps, payments, and internet calls.
 You only need a local number if a bank or service in the country requires you to receive SMS on a local line, which is rare for a tourist.

-What if I land in the middle of the night and there are no stores?
+What if I land at dawn and there are no stores?

 That's precisely the risk of buying at your destination: many airports don't have 24-hour operator stores.
-With an eSIM bought in advance, the time doesn't matter, because your phone connects automatically to the local network when you turn it on.
+With an eSIM purchased beforehand, the time doesn't matter, because your phone connects automatically to the local network when it turns on.

 Does the eSIM work without coverage when I get off the plane?